 The Permanent Collection

-Each year the Museum presents a selection of exhibitions drawn from the collections and sources nationwide.
-A new print gallery now allows for the comprehensive study of the Museum's major holdings in prints, drawings, and photography; the new object study gallery will provide space for research into ethnographic holdings— African, Native American, Oceanic, and pre-Columbian art—as well as artifacts from the ancient Mediterranean world.
+Each year the Museum presents a selection of exhibitions drawn both from the permanent collection and sources nationwide.
+The Print Study Gallery allows for the comprehensive study of the Museum's major holdings in prints, drawings, and photography; the Joanne B. Robinson Object Study Gallery provides space for display and research into the wider holdings of the museum.

 Left, Right: The Fralin Museum of Art at the University of Virginia